AnonymousHacker1279/ImmersiveWeapons/README.md

 - **Version Information**.
 You need to list the Minecraft version you are using, the Immersive Weapons version, and the Forge version.
 - **Debug logs**.
 You MUST upload your debug log.
 Otherwise, I won't be able to determine what isn't working.
 The bug report template lists where to find them at.

-**Providing the requested information at the beginning can make the difference between a three hour update and a three day update.**
+**Providing the requested information at the beginning can make the difference between a three-hour update and a three-day update.**

 Before making a report, update to the latest version of Immersive Weapons and Forge.
 It's possible that what you're looking for was merged into a newer release.

+## Translations

+Translations other than English are generated automatically using my [Mr. Worldwide](https://github.com/AnonymousHacker1279/MrWorldwide) toolkit.
+Chances are that it's not completely accurate and needs refinements.
+I do not have the time nor will to refine these.

+If you want to clean up the translations then go ahead and make a contribution.
+I appreciate it.